Muh76/diabetes-readmission-prediction/README.md

 ## 📊 **Dashboard & Visualization Showcase**

-> **📸 Dashboard Images**: The dashboard images below are referenced from `assets/dashboards/`.
-Save your dashboard screenshots with the exact filenames shown to display them here!
+> **📸 Dashboard Images**: All dashboard images below are now properly displayed directly in this README from `assets/dashboards/`.
+No more broken links!

 ### **🏥 Clinical & Medical Insights Dashboards**